arrow-left

 Refined Control

 Expand upon your robot's capabilities with the REV ION Control System.
 This series of Hubs and Modules provide flexibility for the addition of new peripherals while delivering vital feedback back to the team.
-Seamlessly integrate a Hub into your CAN Bus alongside the SPARK MAX or SPARK Flex Motor Controllers.
+Seamlessly integrate a Hub into your CAN Bus alongside the SPARK MAXarrow-up-right or SPARK Flexarrow-up-right Motor Controllers.

 Power Distribution Hub